Have you noticed blonde espresso popping up on more menus lately and wondered how it's different from the regular kind? You're not alone.

 What are the differences in caffeine content?

 One regular espresso shot (1 to 1.25oz / 29.5 to 37ml) contains approximately 75 mg (0.002 oz) of caffeine.
-A shot of blonde espresso, on the other hand, typically contains 85 mg (0.002 oz) of caffeine.
+A shot of blonde espresso typically contains about 85 mg (0.002 oz) of caffeine.

 Blonde and dark roasts compared with the same amount in grams,